itsrafsanjani/think-in-a-react-way-my-app-2/README.md

 - Props drilling
 - Context API

+> lesson 16

+- Context API Practical
+- Create a new custom context
+- Use React context

 # React, TailwindCSS, Prettier, Eslint Starter

 > Starter for faster development.
 Just clone and use!